Terransky/https-Terransky.github.io-reading-notes-/README.md

 # This is my page about growth mindset

-Growth Mindset is the belief that people can change and improve beyond their preconceived, self (or societally) imposed limitations.
+Growth Mindset is the belief that people can change and improve beyond their preconceived self- (or societally) imposed limitations.

 The three ways I keep these tenets close to my heart: